 How are updates to the software handled? +–

 Because iCarol is web-based, we handle all the software updates for you.
 You don’t need to download and install service packs and other updates.
 We deploy releases to iCarol regularly to add new features, adjust functionality, and do other maintenance.
 And best of all, these releases are transparent to your users — we don’t have to take our systems down to deploy these updates.

 Can I import data from my old system to iCarol? +–

 Yes, this is certainly an option and one that many of our clients choose to take advantage of.
 We have created easy-to-use templates that you can fill in with information so that you can easily upload your volunteer profiles and resource database entries.
-More complex imports are also possible, such as migrating data directly from another source, for example if you moving to iCarol from another software solution.
-Previously collected call data and resource databases are common examples of this type of import.
+More complex imports are also possible, such as migrating data directly from another source, for example if you’re moving to iCarol from another software solution.
+Previously collected contact/call record data and resource databases are common examples of this type of import.
 We’d be happy to talk to you about all the available options when it comes to moving your data to iCarol.
 Click here to read more about importing your data into iCarol.